jirkacapek123/Minecraft_Czech_Localization/README.md

 ### en_US

 The en_US localization is not part of this repository but instead part of the main code.
-Do not add a en_US.properties file.
+Do not add a en_US.lang file.

 ### Encoding